-Bayer’s product, Viper®, is a next generation sheep lousicide containing thiacloprid, an active not found in any other lousicide product on the market.
-Thiacloprid is a high potency neonicotinoid insecticide that has been shown in extensive trials on Australian sheep to be 100% effective at killing lice when applied to shorn sheep up to 7 days off shears, and is supplied in a convenient backline formulation.
+Bayer’s product, Viper® is a next generation sheep lousicide containing thiacloprid, an active not found in any other lousicide product on the market.
+Thiacloprid is a high potency neonicotinoid insecticide that has been shown in extensive trials on Australian sheep to be 100% effective at killing lice when applied to shorn sheep up to 7 days off shears in a convenient backline formulation.

 Thiacloprid acts on the nervous system of lice resulting in their paralysis and death.
 Bayer laboratory studies show it is six times more potent to lice than the widely used imidacloprid3.
 Using a lousicide with residual activity offers peace of mind to producers that juvenile lice hatching from eggs will also be killed.
 Viper offers four weeks residual activity against lice when applied within 24 hours of shearing.